No Di Maio-Toto contact on Alitalia - ministry

 26 Aprile 2019

 Rome, April 26 - The industry ministry said Friday there had been no contact between Industry Minister Luigi Di Maio and the Toto Group over Alitalia.
 It said reports of a meeting in Taranto were groundless.
 Di Maio did cross paths with Riccardo Toto for a few seconds in New York, among hundreds of business people, the ministry said.
-Ministry sources said the Alitalia revamp was a market operation and if Toto made an offer it would be "willingly" weighed by Ferrovie dello Stato (FS) and the Alitalia commissioners.
+Ministry sources said the Alitalia turnaround and revamp was a market operation and if Toto made an offer it would be "willingly" weighed by Ferrovie dello Stato (FS) and the Alitalia commissioners.
+Reports said earlier the Toto family were interested in taking a 20-30% stake in the troubled former national flag carrier.

 Lascia il tuo commento